Dershyani/Hackathon-2-G23/README.md

 Enter 1: Guess the word directly.
 Enter the word you think is hidden within the grid and press Enter.
 Enter 2: Get a hint first.
 The game will provide a hint by providing information about the size of the hidden word.

-7. If you guess the word correctly, a congratulatory message is displayed, and the you can earn 2 points.
+7. If you guess the word correctly, a congratulatory message is displayed, and you can earn 2 points.
 Otherwise, an incorrect message is shown, and the correct word is revealed.
 No points are given.
 You can gain maximum 10 points for each kingdom.

 8. Repeat steps 3-7 for a total of five word searches in the Kingdom of Food.